A "brief history of archery."

 1440 AD - The bow shown at left is a 'Centre Shot Stone Bow' from an painting dated about 1440 AD.
 It is interesting to note the split bowstring shown, as this type of bowstring/cable set-up has recently been used on the modern Compound Bows to do away with using the usual cable guard set-up.

 1415 AD - 25th October - Battle of Agincourt - Henry V of England army was attacked by the French army near Calais.
-Some 60,000 French soldiers faced off 6,000 English soldiers, mainly archers.
+The French brought 60,000 to the field of battle, including several hundred mounted knights representing all of the most important families in France.
+This force faced a mere 6,000 English soldiers, mainly archers.
 The opposing forces faced each other for several hours waiting to see who would move first.
 Henry sounded the attack, whereby the archers advanced a short distance and planted a row of stakes in front of them.
-This prompted the French to attack with a cavalry charge.
-This charge was repelled, but the retreating force ran into the second charge of the advancing French cavalry.
+This prompted the French to attack with a knight's charge.
+This charge was repelled, but the retreating force ran into the second wave of French knights and other cavalry units.
 This caused mass confusion in the French attack.

-Some accounts state as many as 10,000 French soldiers killed, with only 100 English soldiers killed.
+Some accounts state as many as 10,000 French knights and soldiers were killed, with only 100 English soldiers killed.
 Other accounts state only 29 English killed.
+Either way it was a testament to the effectiveness of organized units of archers equipped with heavy warbows against the best plate and mail armor of the time.

 The Battle of Agincourt showing longbowmen to the front with knights behind.